 In recent years, Christine involved herself in research proposal assessments and decision making – a passion of hers before her diagnosis.
 She was a member of the Steering Committee of the Qld Statewide Dementia Clinical Network, a Consumer Member of Caboolture Hospital Clinical Council and a member of the Cognitive Impairment Advisory Group.
 Additionally, she was a member of the Dementia Australia Consumers Dementia Research Network from 2010 – 2015.
 Christine is continuing to speak out for those unable to do so, despite her battle against ongoing cognitive damage, as a Dementia Australia Ambassador.

-Ben Crocker is currently a professional AFL football player for the Collingwood Football Club.
-In 2016, Ben debuted his AFL career and has become an important part of the Collingwood team.
+Ben Crocker is currently a professional AFL football player for the Adelaide Football Club.
+In 2016, Ben debuted his AFL career with Collingwood before joining Adelaide in late 2019.

-“My teammates at Collingwood have been so supportive of me and my family.
+“My former teammates at Collingwood, and now my teammates at Adelaide, have been so supportive of me and my family.
 It has really made a difference in helping us to best enable Dad to stay at home and remain engaged with his family - that is so important to him and all of us.”

 Terence Donovan is a British-born Australian actor.
 He has had major roles in many Australian TV drama series, including Prisoner, Sons and Daughters, Home and Away and Neighbours.

 Following his time as a regular on Neighbours as Doug Willis from 1990-1994, Terence reprised his role as a guest in 2014.
 The return of the character Doug gave Terence the opportunity to play a man experiencing the early signs of Alzheimer’s disease.